 Instructions

-In a small bowl, combine all dry ingredients.
-Stir to combine and ensure even distribution of the spices.
+- In a small bowl, combine all dry ingredients.
+Stir to combine.

-Remove fish from the oven and let them sit for 5 minutes.
+- Remove fish from the oven and let them sit for 5 minutes.
 When ready to serve, use a couple of forks to break apart the fillets into taco-sized pieces.
-Layer fish onto warm tortillas, top with a squeeze of lime, mango salsa with fresh cilantro, avocado and sliced radishes.
+Layer fish onto warm tortillas, top with a squeeze of lime, mango salsa, avocado and sliced radishes.

 - Prep Time: 10